JUJUBE Overview Information

 Zizyphus is used for improving muscular strength and weight, for preventing liver diseases and stress ulcers, and as a sedative.
 Jujube is also used for various skin conditions including dry and itchy skin, purpura, wounds, and ulcers; digestive problems including lack of appetite and diarrhea; and circulatory problems including high blood pressure and anemia.
 Other uses are for fatigue, hysteria, fever, inflammation, asthma, and eye diseases.

 In foods, zizyphus is used in a variety of recipes.

 In manufacturing, zizyphus extracts are used in skin care products to reduce redness and swelling, wrinkles and dryness; and for relief from sunburn.

 How does it work?

 Zizyphus might help protect the body against certain types of liver damage.
 It might also help increase body weight.

 JUJUBE Side Effects & Safety

-There isn't enough information available to know if zizyphus is safe to take for medical conditions.
+There is not enough information available to know if zizyphus is safe to take for medical conditions.